 Given our love affair with Asian food, we rank Jimmy Wah’s high among the best restaurants on the Gold Coast.
 A contemporary take on traditional Vietnamese cuisine with an Australian twist, you won’t find any upturned milk crates for stools or conical palm leaf and bamboo hats here.
 Open for both lunch and dinner seven days, undo your top button in preparation for plates and plates of flavour-packed braised short beef short rib on steamed buns, pork and prawn Vietnamese pancakes, Banh Mi and tempura bug tail on betel leaf.

 Justin Lane Establishment

 Ask any local and they’ll tell you Burleigh is where the magic happens; and one of its star attractions is Justin Lane Establishment.
 Justin Lane is legendary around these parts; having helped shaped the charismatic pocket of Burleigh we know and love today.
-Justin Lane’s sleek two-story digs attracts a hip, jovial crowd any day of the week, so come for the sun-drenched rooftop bar, misting stations and prime-positioned booths with beach views; and stay for the cocktails, handmade sourdough pizzas, pastas and share plates.
+Justin Lane’s sleek two-story digs attracts a hip, jovial crowd any day of the week, so come for the sun-drenched rooftop bar and prime-positioned booths with beach views, then stay for the show-stopping cocktails, handmade sourdough pizzas, pastas and share plates.